 An Exhibit and Lecture Series was held February 11 – April 29, 2018 — the first outing of this Bible.
 After much research by Professor Ricardo De Mambro Santos and Dr. Bruce T. Martin, The Hexham Abbey Bible, along with 35 similar engravings of the period, were exhibited at the Hallie Ford Museum in Salem, OR under the title: Holy Beauty: Northern Renaissance Prints Discovered in an Early English Bible.
 Several world renowned scholars participated in the Lecture Series.

 The Hexham Abbey Bible is now available for sale.
-A detailed Prospectus and Bidding Schedule will be sent or emailed to serious bidders.
+See the category “Rare Bibles” on this site.
 For more information, contact Dr. Bruce T. Martin, Historic Bibles & Engravings, at 541-990-9919.

 Take a virtual tour of the Hexham Abbey Bible as presented at the Hallie Ford Museum